Example of K-Means Clustering in Python

 Additionally, the observations that belong to a given cluster are closer to the center of that cluster, in comparison to the centers of other clusters.

-The full Python code for 4 clusters would look like this:
+The full Python code for 4 clusters:

 import pandas as pd